(Levi ben Isaac of Carthage, writing as ben 'Or, "Son of Light"), 11th-century Kerdean

 Human worship does not sway these gods, but where people pour out prayer and sacrifice and hymns, there they also pour out vis [= chi, prana, mana, numen – Keje], and other spirits are drawn to this as flies to the blood at the altar.
 These spirits include ghosts, elementals, daimons of the air [djinn], and straying eidoloi [ka'u] of daimons, the eidoloi and emanations of angels, and even fallen angels.
 Visions and manifestations of these have aided in keeping rumors of the gods alive among the nations.

 The shelihim, the emanations of the heavenly spheres, put forth their own eideloi to distribute their influence.
 Lesser spirits sometimes seize these eideloi and use them as foundations of power, according to the species of influence found in the eidelon.
-Such a lesser spirit may then become known as a mighty god, in the reckoning of the gentile nations.
+Such a lesser spirit may then become known as a mighty god in the reckoning of the gentile nations.

 [In other words, a spirit can acquire godlike power by mastering the ka of an angel.
 The angel itself, fallen, unfallen, or neutral, would be quite beyond the power of the djinni or other creature to overcome, but partial ka'u, or exhausted ones, can sometimes be acquired.
 In the rest of this excerpt, Oridies classifies old gods according to the astrological aspect of the ka they use for their power.
-Modern Kerdeans do not generally follow him in this, since the discrediting of the old astrology, though it is clear that the dynasties of old gods dealt in various qualities of strongly aspected prana.
+Modern Kerdeans do not generally follow him in this, since the discrediting of the old astrology, though it is clear that the old gods dealt in various qualities of strongly aspected prana.
 In place of planet names, Oridies uses the names of the corresponding sephiroth from the Kabbalistic Tree of Life. – Keje]

 The gods of the Indians and the Slavs are likewise ruled by kings of the order of Chesed [Jupiter], and these rule to this day.
 [These gods, Indra and Perun, or djinn bearing these titles, still live in the twentieth century. – Keje]